Negative binomial distribution: Length of hospital stay

 Hospital length of stay is an example of real-world data that can be modelled well with a negative binomial distribution via negative binomial regression.

+Result Based as opposed to Time Based labour

+Villy was a retired sheet metal worker who has been asked to come out of retirement to help his previous factory deal with low quality output in a certain subassembly in which he was master craftsman.
+Villy also needs the money, so he accepts.
+The manual process is practically the same except that he no longer has to clock in and out each day, but rather he will be measured on results rather than time spent.
+In the past, he could produce 28 subassemblies where on average one in seven would spoil due to dynamic cooling conditions in the process.
+In other words, instead of working 7 hours, he is now merely asked to produce 24 subassemblies in a day, irrespective of time taken.
+This is an example of moving from a process predicated on a binomial distribution over to one which is of the negative binomial.

 Selling candy

 Pat Collis is required to sell candy bars to raise money for the 6th grade field trip.
 Pat is (somewhat harshly) not supposed to return home until five candy bars have been sold.
 So the child goes door to door, selling candy bars.
 At each house, there is a 0.6 probability of selling one candy bar and a 0.4 probability of selling nothing.

 What's the probability of selling the last candy bar at the n-th house?

 Successfully selling candy enough times is what defines our stopping criterion (as opposed to failing to sell it), so k in this case represents the number of failures and r represents the number of successes.
 Recall that the NB(r, p) distribution describes the probability of k failures and r successes in k + r Bernoulli(p) trials with success on the last trial.
 Selling five candy bars means getting five successes.
 The number of trials (i.e. houses) this takes is therefore k + 5 = n.
 The random variable we are interested in is the number of houses, so we substitute k = n − 5 into a NB(5, 0.4) mass function and obtain the following mass function of the distribution of houses (for n ≥ 5):